 Pluggable GPS (Global Positioning System) module precisely positioning the vehicle via the satellite and recording the location information in the video stream.

-Each IP channel supports up to 1080P resolution with H.264 encoding technology.
+Each IP channel supports up to 1080P resolution.

 One pluggable 2.5-inch HDD/SSD, adopting hard disk vibration damping technology.